The best Amazon Prime Day deals 2020

 Fitbit Charge 4:

-Save £30 - We've never seen the Fitbit Charge 4 drop below £99 at Amazon, so this £30 discount is working particularly hard for you today.
-If you're after a slimline fitness tracker with a strong seven day battery and a wide range of monitoring apps, then, this is already a great offer.
+Save £20 - We were previously seeing a record low £99 price on the Fitbit Charge 4 yesterday, but that's jumped back up slightly to £109 today.
+If you're after a slimline fitness tracker with a strong seven-day battery and a wide range of monitoring apps, then, this is still a great offer with strong value, you're just spending a little extra to get it today.

 View Deal